Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

 \section{Methods and Materials}

-We propose a framework for processing unstructured information into a knowledge graph.
-The framework consists of three distinct modules, namely an information retrieval module, an information extraction module and finally a module for risk measurement and graph analysis.
-Even though the source material consists of written news and reports, the framework implementation does not reuse the text or otherwise infringe the copyright of the authors.
+Framework for processing unstructured information consists of three distinct modules, namely an information retrieval module, an information extraction module and finally a module for risk measurement and graph analysis.
+Even though the source material consists of written news and reports, the framework implementation does not reuse the text or otherwise infringe the copyright of the authors of the original pieces.
+The process with the corresponding modules is shown in Fig. \ref{fig:pipeline}.
 The first module aims to gather and process relevant unstructured information from unspecified online sources.
-It begins by collecting a list of urls of news reports of cyber attacks that are of interest to the analyst.
-We used Python libraries for requesting the page from the given url, if the source allowed scraping, and cleaning the text by removing irrelevant content such as html-tags, other urls or embedded content.
+It begins by collecting a list of urls of news reports of cyberattacks that are of interest to the analyst.
+The module proceeds by requesting the page from the given url, if the source allows software agents, and cleaning the obtained text by removing irrelevant content such as html-tags, other urls or embedded content.
 This cleaned text is then processed by removing stop words and extracting the relevant entities and their relationships in the information extraction module.
 The relationships between the target and the attacking entities are extracted as a triple in the form of ``target - attackedBy - attacker''.
 The extracted entities are compared to the results of DBpedia Spotlight \cite{isem2013daiber}, which finds related records in DBpedia \cite{10.5555/1785162.1785216} as linked data, which we then use to complete the fields in the ontology.
 DBpedia Spotlight annotates the entities found in the text and performs disambiguation using the context of the phrases.
-In an ideal situation, these entities are correctly resolved and found in DBpedia, but in a situation where this additional information is not found, we omit the information while keeping the entity as it was recognized by the Spacy NER \cite{spacy} and adding the triple of attacker-victim relationship.
+In an ideal situation, these entities are correctly resolved and found in DBpedia, but in a situation where this additional information is not found, we omit the information while keeping the entity as it was recognized by the spaCy NER \cite{spacy} and adding the triple of attacker-victim relationship.
 In a complete system one could also crawl other sources for additional information, such as software vulnerabilities.
-Lastly, we use the generated knowledge graph for constructing a naive measure for risk.
-The risk level in this study is based on the frequency of attacks in connected entities in the resulting knowledge graph.
+Lastly, we use the generated knowledge graph for estimating a naive measure for risk.
+The risk level in this study is based on the frequency of attacks in the connected entities of the knowledge graph.